JCxYIS/starbound-pastiche/README.md

 # {Project: starbound-pastiche}

+Made for NCUGC to participate SITCON 2021
+(P.S.
+The game is not completely done, and I'd never beat this game lol)

 When I was a child, I once played a flash game called starbound, It was fun and I played it all the time
-The target is simple, jump and don't fell off
+The target is simple, jump on platform and don't fell off

-Now as all major browsers and os stop supporting flash, the game would no longer be playable.
+Now as all major browsers and os stop supporting flash, the game would be no longer be playable.
-What I can do is make a game like that, so... this is it
+What I can do is to make a game like that, so... this is it